optimization-for-data-driven-science/FERMI/README.md

 ```

 ## Binary Classification with Binary Sensitive Attribute (Adult Dataset)
-To run the code for a binary classification problem with a binary sensitive attribute on the Adult dataset, run the following commands:
+To run the code for a binary classification problem with a binary-sensitive attribute on the Adult dataset, run the following commands:

 ```
 from FERMI import AdultDataset